 Coming to you Live, a revelation

-Nevertheless, 2016 had also been the occasion to prepare a project with even huge scope for the crew.
+Nevertheless, 2016 has also been the occasion for the crew to prepare an even more crazy project.

 De facto, some of their tracks were already available beforehand.

 The first M/V of the album to be released was Know Me, in collaboration with Dean in March 1st, 2017.
 About that collaboration, we know that LIVE has a huge admiration for Dean’s artistry and as much respect for the Club Eskimo approach.
-Actually, he had always wanted to work with Dean and it’s quite naturally that he send him a demo of Know Me as well as the general concept behind the song.
-In a matter of few weeks, Dean send him a proposition back for his part and it’s how the track came true.
+Actually, he had always wanted to work with Dean and it’s quite naturally that he sent him a demo of Know Me as well as the general concept behind the song.
+In a matter of a few weeks, Dean sent him back a proposition for his part and it’s how the track came true.

-The night before the EP release, in March 14th so, there are two more M/V unveiled.
+The night before the EP release, in March 14th so, two more M/V are unveiled.

-Right Here Right Now with Loco and Jay Park but also Laputa, in a really wavy atmosphere featuring Crush.
-Notable is that Laputa would be a reference to the imaginary island from the animation movie Castle in the Sky by Hayao Miyazaki, itself inspired from the Gulliver’s travels novel by Jonathan Swift which was published in 1721.
+Right Here Right Now with Loco and Jay Park but also Laputa featuring Crush, a track with a really wavy vibe.
+It’s worth noting that Laputa would be a reference to the imaginary island from the animation movie Castle in the Sky by Hayao Miyazaki, himself inspired by the Gulliver’s travels, a novel by Jonathan Swift published in 1721.
 All in all, Laputa would be a legendary island overflowing with resources, similar in its greatness to the myth of the Babel tower.

-Finally, the last M/V from the EP is Cheese N Wine and its jazzy prod which had been unveiled the month after the project release or in April 1st, 2017.
+Finally, the last M/V from the EP is Cheese N Wine, a track with a jazzy beat whose MV has been unveiled a month after the project release, that is to say in April 1st, 2017.

-In March 28th, people could hear LIVE again on the M/V by Somdef Ring Ring Ring also featuring Verbal Jint, Paloalto and Car, the garden.
+In March 28th, people could hear LIVE again on Somdef ‘s M/V Ring Ring Ring also featuring Verbal Jint, Paloalto and Car, the garden.

-In May 25th, LIVE also made an apparition on the album Bleached by Loco for the track Movie Shoot, meanwhile the next month or in June 5th, he joined this time Sik-K on his album H.A.L.F with the eponymous track Have A Little Fun.
+In May 25th, LIVE also made an apparition on Loco‘s album Bleached for the track Movie Shoot, meanwhile the next month, precisely in June 5th, he joined this time Sik-K for his album H.A.L.F and the eponymous track Have A Little Fun.

-However, he also collaborated with less known artists as he also raps in featuring on the track Your Way by SOULBIN IN THE AIR with OHIORABBIT in October 13th on SoundCloud.
+A lot people might not know about it but DPR LIVE is also present in the track Your Way by SOULBIN IN THE AIR with OHIORABBIT in October 13th on SoundCloud.

 Her, an affirmation

-Yet the rapper and the collective don’t rest on their laurels as in December 7th, LIVE unveiled a second EP, Her, this one a lot more personal.
+Yet the rapper and the collective didn’t rest on their laurels as in December 7th, LIVE unveiled a second EP, Her, this one a more personal register.